julita-w-chylinska/ML-Python-Breast-Cancer-Type/README.md

 ### Outlier analysis

 Outliers are identified using the **interquartile range (IQR)** method.
-To keep the modeling pipeline simple and robust, an observation is excluded if it is flagged as an outlier for **any** of the selected model features.
+To keep the modeling pipeline simple and robust, an observation will be excluded if it is flagged as an outlier for **any** of the selected model features.
 This is a deliberate trade-off: it reduces the training sample size, but may improve model stability by limiting the influence of extreme values.

 Define a helper function that flags outliers: